emotional-cities/byteroad-workshop/README.md

 https://github.com/Luoghi-indomiti/bootstrap-ogc-api-react

 ## Connecting to the SDI using a Client
 Using the endpoints above, you can access data from the SDI using a client, provided that the client supports the standards in the [legacy](#the-legacy-stack) or [newer](#the-modern-stack).
 In this section of the workshop, we will demonstrate how-to do that, using different clients: QGIS, python/OWSLib, Mapstore and JavaScript/LeafLet.
-If you are using a different GIS client, you can ask us if it supports for any of these standards.
+If you are using a different GIS client, you can ask us if it has support for any of these standards.

 ### QGIS
 OGC API Features, OGC API Vector Tiles, OGC API Records, OGC WFS, WMTS & WMTS.